Create and Manage a Digital Cookbook and Meal Planning System with Notion

 • Meal: Breakfast, lunch, dinner, or snacks.

-• Recipe: Name of the recipe (link this to your Recipe Database for easy access).
+• Recipe: Name of the recipe (link this to your Recipe Database for quick access).

 • Ingredients: List ingredients required for the meal.

-• For added functionality, include checkboxes next to ingredients to tick them off as you shop.
+• For added functionality, include checkboxes next to ingredients so you can mark them off when shopping.

 Monthly Meal Planner